 Q. Do you tell us where it’s legal?

 We already know many jurisdictions which are legal or illegal, from our own research, and research from players.
-But we are not legal advisers, so we cannot give you legal advice.
-But you can find out for free with some research.
+However, we are not legal advisers, so we cannot give you legal advice.
+You can find out for free with some research.
 You can ask local gaming authorities using a fake name.
 We can give you a template email to send them.
-Or you can hire a solicitor to find out for you, which usually costs around $1000-$2000 per jurisdiction you want to investigate.
+Or you can hire a solicitor to find out for you, which usually costs around $1000 per jurisdiction you want to investigate.

 Q. What training and support is provided?

 If you are part of our service program, we train you directly.
 If your Operator is a computer purchaser, they will train you, or they may ask us to train you for them.

 Q. What happens if Players lose?

 Every player is responsible for their own losses.
 If a loss would be detrimental to you, then you are not in a suitable position to play.
 There is always a risk of loss.
 But again you will be able to see the accuracy before betting on predictions, so you’ll have a good idea of the risk.

 Q. Can you play alone, without other team members?